 Some high yield savings accounts and MMAs also have different deposits limits in order to obtain the high interest rate.
 Like Citizen access for example.
 They require a $5K balance before you can start receiving their 2.35% interest rate on their high yield savings account.

 To make matters even more confusing some high yield savings account rates are even higher than MMA rates and you’ll even see accounts listed as High yield savings/MMA.
-I think they do this to make themselves more marketable, but really the only difference between the two is what they do with your money.
+I think they do this to make themselves more marketable, but the only difference between the two is what they do with your money.
 When you put money in a savings account, the bank is limited to making loans with that cash.
 If you put it in a money market account, however, the bank can actually put it into low-risk investments such as certificates of deposit or government securities.
 MMA’s and high yield savings accounts may be the safer long term bet if ease of access to your money is important to you, which is the reason for an emergency fund in the first place.
-The icing on the cake is the MMA because the investment are more linked to relatively safe securities and they are less likely to draw you in with a promotional high interest rates for a couple of years and then lower it when their needs change.
+The icing on the cake is the MMA because the investments are more linked to relatively safe securities and they are less likely to draw you in with a promotional high interest rates for a couple of years and then slam you back down to reality when their needs change.
 Otherwise certificates of deposits (CDs) is the way to go.

 In conclusion you really have to do your research when signing up for these accounts to both make sure you are getting the best rate and to make sure you are comfortable with the stipulations they will impose on you, because you are guaranteed to have stipulations.
-You just have to see which situations and stipulations matches your needs best.
+You just have to determine which situations and stipulations matches your needs best.